facundoolano/app-store-scraper/README.md

 * `country`: the two letter country code to get the reviews from.
 Defaults to `us`.
 * `page`: the review page number to retrieve.
 Defaults to `1`, maximum allowed is `10`.
 * `sort`: the review sort order.
 Defaults to `store.sort.RECENT`, available options are `store.sort.RECENT` and `store.sort.HELPFUL`.
-* `format`: the format used to retrieve data.
+* `format`: the format used under the hood to retrieve data.
 Defaults to `store.format.JSON`, available options are `store.format.JSON` and `store.sort.XML`.

-*Note: using `format: store.format.XML` has the added vantage of returning the review date*
+Note: `format: store.format.XML` sacrifices some performances but also returns the review date, actually not available with the json format*

 Example: